 Do whatever it is that you need to do in order to feel like your best self.

 For a lot of women who are experiencing a loss in their libido, it isn’t that they don’t want to have sex, but that they now struggle with getting aroused and reaching an orgasm.
 When I was younger, sex seemed a lot more straight forward.
 Before going through the menopause, just seeing something sexy, or thinking something sexy would be enough to get most women aroused.
 But that warm heat that comes with arousal can dampen when you start going through the menopause.

 Many women may find that that despite wanting to have sex, this arousal no longer happens, or it is no longer the same as it was before the menopause happened.
-That’s most likely the biggest adjustment that women experience when it comes to loss of libido.
-It can become frustrating and disheartening having to handle these new changes.
-If this something you struggle with, try to have patience with yourself.
+That’s most likely the biggest adjustment that women experience when it comes to the loss of libido.
+It is so frustrating and disheartening having to handle these new changes.
+If this is something you struggle with, try to have patience with yourself.
 Take things at your own pace and allow yourself to relax.
 Take time to get to know what works with your body and what doesn’t!
 You can do this by yourself, or even allow a partner to help.
 With enough time and patience, you can find a way to enjoy sex again.

 Don’t Settle with Pain

 Sex should never be uncomfortable.
 As our oestrogen levels fall, our bodies start to feel drier.
 I for one suffer from dry eyes due to the menopause.
 Dryness can also affect our vaginas.
 A lack of oestrogen can make them thinner, tighter and less elastic.
 This can cause many women to suffer from irritation, burning and itching, and can generally put them off having sex.
 If this is an issue for you, try using a lubricant when having sex.
 A vaginal moisturiser might also help with general irritation.